 To determine your price per unit based on the highest price the market will tolerate, use this formula:

-This formula shows how to calculate the wholesale and retail prices for your products.
-To determine your wholesale price, take the price you pay per unit and multiply it by 2.5.
-Then take that price and multiply it by 2.5 again to get your retail price.
+To determine your wholesale price, take the price you pay per unit and multiply it by 2 to 2.5.
+Then take that price and multiply it by 2 to 2.5 again to get your retail price.
 You need to price your products much higher than what you’ve paid to give yourself room to sell them to wholesalers and to put on promotions and sales while still earning a profit.

 How to prepare before call manufacturers